BasitJaved/PyImageSearch_University/README.md

     a) Convolution and Cross-correlation in Neural Networks
     b) Convolutional Neural Networks (CNNs) and Layer Types
     c) Are CNNs Invariant to Translation, Rotation, and Scaling?

+# 9 - Deep Learning 105
+    a) A Gentle Guide to Training your First CNN with Keras and TensorFlow